Glass steaming basket is dishwasher-safe

 Design: Feels high-end

 From the moment we unpacked the CookFresh Digital Glass Steamer, it stood apart from other food steamers we had seen.
-The stainless steel base and glass steamer basket make it a pretty sturdy appliance, and having the water reservoir in the back keeps the focus on the techy LCD display up front.
+The stainless steel base and glass steamer basket make it a pretty sturdy appliance, and having the water reservoir in the back keeps the focus on the techy LCD screen up front.
 We also like that the stainless steel details match the rest of our kitchen appliances.
 (If you have white appliances, the steamer is also available in white.)

 We were able to prepare enough to feed a family of five with just one round of steaming.